cloudmesh/client/docs/source/tutorials/comet_cloudmesh.rst

    :scale: 50 %
    :alt: screenshot

-   Figure: Reboot the machine
+   Figure: The machine will be rebooted.
+Allow it to start booting from the CDROM again.

 .. figure:: ./images/13_reboot_cd_choose_hd.png
    :scale: 50 %
    :alt: screenshot

-   Figure: Chose to boot from hard disk
+   Figure: From the CDROM boot menu, choose to boot from hard disk

 Finishing Front-end setup